Decorative Finishing Techniques in Cannabis Packaging: Complete Surface Guide

 Tip: Soft touch + spot UV is one of the most popular “premium but clean” combinations.

-ALT suggestion: Close-up texture of embossed foil stamped and spot UV cannabis packaging finishes
+Close-up texture of embossed foil stamped and spot UV cannabis packaging finishes

 Cost Comparison of Decorative Finishing Techniques